-Key address by Dr. Fidel Castro Ruz, President of
+Key address by Dr. Fidel Castro Ruz,

 the Republic of Cuba at the World Conference against